-The spectra in APOGEE have reported individual pixel-level uncertainties which are computed from a noise model that tracks the Poisson photon-counting noise.
+APOGEE spectra have reported individual pixel-level uncertainties which are computed from a noise model that tracks the Poisson photon-counting noise.
 The correlations between the uncertainties of adjacent pixels are left unrecorded.
 Theoretically, these uncertainties should characterize the noise in the spectra realistically.
-However, \cite{Nidever} and B16 tested the precision of these reported uncertainties and found that the uncertainties are significantly underestimated in large areas of the spectra (which is likely a result of issues with telluric correction) and also display significant correlations (which is likely a result of the continuum normalization, with perhaps some contribution from scattered light).
-We therefore apply several corrections to the spectra that we examine and their associated uncertainties in order to account for these issues.
+However, \citet{Nidever} and B16 tested the precision of these reported uncertainties and found that they are significantly underestimated in large areas of the spectra (likely a result of issues with telluric correction) and also display significant correlations (likely a result of the continuum normalization, with perhaps some contribution from scattered light).
+We therefore apply several global corrections to the spectra and their associated uncertainties to account for these issues.